 You might also be required to register for one or both the national and state sex offender registries for life.
 This results with your picture posted online as a sex offender.
 And some sexual crime convictions require that you be placed on “Parole Supervision for Life” (PSL) which includes constant supervision by a specially assigned parole officer and restrictions on travel and internet access.

-Aggravated sexual is the most serious sex crime in New Jersey.
+In New Jersey, aggravated sexual assault is the most serious sex crime you can be charged with.
 The different types of aggravated sexual assault — involving sexual penetration — include:

 - The victim is under 13 years old.